koga-one/visual/content/english/Portfolio/index copy.md

 - **english**, fluent (i've been studying english since around 10yrs old. nowadays i can think in english like it is my mother language)
 - **japanese**, beginner (i'm currently studying japanese! hopefully i'll be advanced in a year or two, let's see how it goes. i might even translate this website to japanese if possible)
 - **spanish**, beginner (i used to have spanish classes when i was younger, so i know a little bit. moreover, portuguese and spanish have a lot in common, so it isn't impossible to understand sentences half of the time)
+- **toki pona**, beginner (...just search about toki pona. it is a pretty cool language. i don't know if i'll ever memorize every word in it, but i know a few already)

 ---